hansel-3/COMP30830-Project-Group3/generative_ai/Hansel's_Generative_AI_Document.md

 window.location.href = "/login";
 });
 ```
+The methodologies above were included in the application.

 ## 7. README Structure
 The README file was an integral part of this project.
 It gives the first impression of the Github repository as well as explaining the purpose and value of the project.
 There are many tools and blogs online which give advice on how to structure a README file which can be overwhelming.
 I asked ChatGPT for its opinion.